Yordinia/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 To Do List App <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-This is a simple to-do list web application that allows users to add, edit, and delete tasks.
+This is a simple leaderbord web application that allows users to add, edit, and delete users.
 The app is built using HTML, CSS, JavaScript, and runs on WebApp.
-The project is still on progress.

 ## 🛠 Built With <a name="built-with"></a>